sensible-hq/sensible-docs/readme-sync/v0/welcome/200 - ui-guide.md

 ---
 title: "UI guide"
-hidden: true
+hidden: false
 ---

 The Sensible app uses color-coded symbols to visually represent how SenseML queries operate on PDFs.
-This topic explains the symbols.
-Use the symbols for troubleshooting.
+Use these symbols to to author and troubleshoot queries.

 Anchors and matches
 ====